 What is Pragmatic Marketing

-There are three major principles of pragmatic marketing: focus on the customer, focus on the product, and focus on results.
+There are three major principles of pragmatic marketing: focus on the customer, the product, and the results.
 Let’s break down each one.

 Focus on the Customer

 The principal thing in pragmatic marketing is the customer.
 You should make every decision with the customer in mind.
 That means understanding their needs, wants, and pain points.
 It also means creating a product or service that meets their needs.